bm-nowak/Consecutive_pregnancy_project/README.md

 Analysis included descriptive statistics, alpha diversity (Shannon index, Simpson index, richness and evenness), beta diversity (Jaccard distance, Aitchison distance and Bray Curtis distance).

-Parts of the code were provided by or addapted from my co-supervisor Anusha Antony, and are indicated in the comments.
+Parts of the code were provided by or addapted from my co-supervisor Anusha Antony.